Labor & Delivery

 Most physicians perform circumcisions in their office at the first newborn check up appointment.
 Please discuss this option with your baby’s physician.

 After each birth, a chime will echo throughout the hospital to signify the birth of a child.
 The chime was composed by Bellingham High School's music department and uses a combination of Happy Birthday and Brahm’s lullaby.
-Click here to play the baby chime.

 Although parents don’t always plan for a holiday baby, we like to do a little something special for those babies who’ve made a grand entrance.